My Main Page with Links to My Other

 Twenty percent of unemployment benefits will come from the security account.
 At

 retirement or death, the account will be paid to the worker or her heirs.
-This

-They describe current child policies
+The authors describe current child policies

 as “arrangements that might with only slight hyperbole be described as writing